deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     <div class='alert alert-info'><strong>What could you do with this information?</strong> Oh, lots of things.

         <ul>
-            <li>You could be proactice and contact the website to alert them to their likely compromise.
+            <li>You could be proactive and contact the website to alert them to their likely compromise.
 If it's a giant
         such as ebay though and the compromise is a malicious script embedded in someone's item listing, fat chance that ebay will do anything about it.
 Or maybe they will, and take down the listing.
-If they do not take further steps to block malicious redirects from being postedo on their site, it will likely just happen again and again.</li>
+But if they do not take further steps to block malicious redirects from being postedo on their site, it will likely just happen again and again.</li>
-            <li>Therefore, you could just block this domain from being accessed within your organization.
+            <li>You could just block this domain from being accessed within your organization.
 Why is this employee doing online shopping during work anyway?
 Fire the guy.
 Oh wait, everyone in your organization cyberloafs,
         you can't just fire everyone.
 Or maybe it was the CEO who was doing the online shopping.
 Sigh.</li>
             <li><p>You could report the compromise to Google, who can put a rule into the Chrome browser to block requests to this domain from being fulfilled.
-You may have seen a message along these lines before:
+You may have seen a message along these lines in Chrome before:

             <p>"The site
             that you are trying to visit is currently serving malware.
 Try again later. <em>If you are the domain administrator and are viewing this message, contact us *here* for more information on what we found.
 If you